Enumerating Anchored Permutations with Bounded Gaps: Introduction

 \subsection{Main results}

+Let $F_n^{(k)}$ be the number of $k$-bounded anchored permutations of $[n]$.
 For $k=1$, there is clearly only one $1$-bounded anchored permutation for each $n$, namely the identity permutation.
-In this paper, we resolve the cases $k=2$ and $k=3$ completely, as well as the $k=2$ non-anchored setting.
+In this paper, we resolve the cases $k=2$ and $k=3$ completely by finding recursions for $F^{(2)}_n$ and $F^{(3)}_n$.
+We also adapt the methods in \cite{AK} to show that the generating function of $k$-bounded anchored permutations is rational for any $k$, which in particular implies that there always exists a finite-depth homogeneous linear recurrence relation for enumerating these permutations.
+We then apply techniques from algebraic graph theory to obtain an asymptotic upper bound for $F_n^{(k)}$.

-Our main results can be summarized in the following two theorems.
+Our main results are summarized in the following theorems.